-Tax law changed with passage of The Tax Cuts and Jobs Act of 2017
+Tax law changed upon passage of the Tax Cuts and Jobs Act of 2017

-While the future of these exemptions is uncertain, it is possible that Congress may intervene.
-The lower income tax brackets set by the TCJA are also set to expire.
-This could prompt legislative changes affecting a broad range of taxpayers.
-There are a few steps you can consider guided by your estate planning attorney in advance.
+For 2025, the seven tax rates were unchanged, but the tax brackets rose from $325 at the 10% rate to $5,350 at the 32% rate.
+There are a few steps you can consider, guided by your estate planning attorney in advance.
 In essence, they include, but are not limited to, the following:

-plan.
-Evaluate with your attorney how the potential reduction in exemptions might impact your estate plan.
+Evaluate with your attorney how the bracket changes impact your estate plan.
 You must understand how your assets will be taxed and whether your current plan optimizes your tax situation.

 Consider utilizing the current exemption.

-Does your estate exceed the anticipated lower post-2025 exemption amounts?
-You may take advantage of the current higher exemption levels through strategies such as lifetime gifts or trust formations.
+Does your estate exceed the 2025 exemption amounts?
+High-net-worth individuals may explore postponing taking advantage of the current exemption levels.

 Explore trust agreements that can help you reach your goals.